ghusta/db_flyway_sample/README.md

 Of course you can also easily switch the example to make use of another database by changing JDBC imports and URL.

+## Database initialisation

 As it is not possible to create a new database with Flyway this needs to be done outside of Flyway.
 The same is true for creating the database user that is used.

+### Method 1 : with psql client on existing server

 To do this there are two convenience scripts:
 * createDatabaseAndUser.sh
 * dropDatabaseAndUser.sh

+### Method 2 : using Docker

+Simply create a container which will create the needed database and user at start.

+> docker run -d --name pg-flyway -p 5510:5432 -e POSTGRES_DB="flywaydemo" -e POSTGRES_USER="flywaydemo" -e POSTGRES_PASSWORD="flywaydemo123" postgres:latest

 ## Execution using Maven

 To execute the example just execute the create-script and then you can execute Flyway using Maven.
 Please take a look at the [POM-file](./pom.xml) to check the Flyway configuration.

+> mvn flyway:info

 > mvn clean compile flyway:migrate

+The Flyway configuration is loaded from the [following order](https://flywaydb.org/documentation/maven/#overriding-order) (system properties first, then env vars, etc.).

+If we only want to apply a particular migration (let's say v1.1), we can specify it with :

+> mvn flyway:migrate -Dflyway.target=1.1

 ## Execution using the Command Line Tool